 Optimal PC Builds

-That’s not considering the load that playing with other players online puts on your machine, either.
-As such, we still recommend at least a mid-tier PC while playing this game if you want to be competitive.
+That’s not considering the load that playing with other players online puts on your machine.
+As such, we still recommend at least a mid-tier PC while playing this game if you want to be a decent competitor.

 If you’re only interested in playing casually, of course, a budget PC, as long as it has a discrete graphics card, should be able to handle the game.
 Some high-end laptops may be able to handle the game, too.